Khan/kmath/README.md

 #### `vector.rotateDeg(v, angle)`

-Returns the rotation of the cartesian vector `v` by `angle` radians.
+Returns the rotation of the cartesian vector `v` by `angle` degrees.

 #### `vector.angleRad(v1, v2)`